jmgoodman/Dash-TestProject/README.md

 ## NOTE
-heroku only accepts very specific versions of python: https://devcenter.heroku.com/articles/python-support if you don't use one of these, heroku will not deploy your app.
+heroku only accepts very specific versions of python: https://devcenter.heroku.com/articles/python-support if you don't use one of these, heroku will not deploy your app. it also puts everything in a staging repository called "heroku"